kevinolega/callcentertrainingtips/_posts/2019-08-11-no-enhance.md

 The objective of the company is to make money.

-They want to hire you.
+The company wants to hire you.

-So you'll talk to American customers eight hours a day.
+The company is hiring you to speak to American customers eight hours a day.

-They'll make money.
+The company will make money.

-And you'll earn some money.
+You'll earn some money for your effort.

-But to qualify for the job, you need to have good English.
+You'll need good English to qualify for a call center job.

-Not perfect.
+You don't need perfect English.

-But it has to be good.
+You'll need decent conversational English to get hired in a call center.

 If you're not confident with your skills, I put together lessons to help improve your English.